ViktorRingnes/MongoDB-Guide/README.md

 ## Installing Dependencies

 1. Open your terminal and navigate to your project folder.
-2. Run the command `npm install` to install all required packages.
+2. Run the command `npm install` OR `npm install express mongoose bcrypt jsonwebtoken cors dotenv ` to install all required packages.

 ## Running the Application